Mental Health Resources in English

 New South Wales, NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors, STARTTS, is an Australian specialist, non-profit organisation that provides culturally relevant psychological treatment and support, and community interventions, to help refugees and asylum seekers recover from trauma and rebuild their lives in Australia.

-- www.therapistaid.com Therapist Aid website was created by Woody Schuldt, a Licensed Mental Health Counsellor in Jacksonville, Florida and provides free evidence-based education and therapy tools to aid mental health professionals improve their practice.
+The Therapist Aid website was created by Woody Schuldt, a Licensed Mental Health Counsellor in Jacksonville, Florida and provides free evidence-based education and therapy tools to aid mental health professionals to improve their practice.

-- www.who.int/topics/mental_health/factsheets/en World Health Organisation website offers factsheets on a number of mental disorders in a number of languages.
+The World Health Organisation website offers factsheets on a number of health topics including mental health conditions.